Cinéma vérité: Legacy

 Many film directors of the 1960s and later adopted use of handheld camera and other cinéma vérité aspects for their scripted, fiction films—having actors improvise to get a more spontaneous quality in their dialogue and action.
-Influential examples include director John Cassavetes, who broke ground with his film Faces.
-The techniques of cinéma vérité can also be seen in fiction films from The Blair Witch Project to Saving Private Ryan.
+Influential examples include director John Cassavetes, who broke ground with his 1968 Academy Award-nominated film Faces.
+The techniques of cinéma vérité can also be seen in fictional films from The Blair Witch Project to Saving Private Ryan.